 Jojoba, a liquid wax which is commonly referred to as an oil, is another classic ingredient for use in facial blends.
 Jojoba's chemical composition is very close to sebum, a natural fluid produced by human skin.
 Sebum acts as the skin's natural protective barrier.
 It also aids in regulating moisture.
 Jojoba is a smart addition to any facial oil blend, but sensitive skin blends may be particularly helped by the use of Jojoba.
 It contains a significant amount of myristic acid, a fatty acid that is known to act as an anti-inflammatory.

 Fruit and Berry Seed Oils are some of the highest sources of antioxidants found in natural skincare today.
 Blueberry Seed Oil is at the top of this list.
 It is one of the most potent sources of antioxidants found in the natural world!
 Antioxidants and essential fatty acids are known for their amazing anti-aging properties and can also act as a barrier against allergens, free radicals, and even sun damage.
 Fruit and Berry Seed Oils are mild in aroma, light in texture, and penetrate the skin easily.
 Each Fruit or Berry Seed Oil boasts its own unique benefits.
 If you plan on including them into your blend it is worth reading up on which is the right oil for you.
-For example, Red Raspberry Seed Oil possesses natural anti-inflammatory effects, while Blackberry Seed Oil contains an impressive amount of Vitamin C. Please visit FromNatureWithLove.com to view these oils along with their individual descriptions.
+For example, Raspberry Seed Oil possesses natural anti-inflammatory effects, while Blackberry Seed Oil contains an impressive amount of Vitamin C. Please visit FromNatureWithLove.com to view these oils along with their individual descriptions.
 You can also refer to my earlier article on the benefits of Fruit and Berry Seed Oils.

 Choosing between these fantastic oils can seem almost impossible.
 Fortunately, you are better off blending two or more of these carrier oils to use as your base than just choosing one.
-For example, my facial oil at the moment is composed of one quarter of an ounce of Rosehip Oil, Evening Primrose Oil, Red Raspberry Seed Oil and Pomegranate Oil.
-I also add one drop of Sandalwood Essential Oil, one drop of Chamomile Essential Oil and one drop of Carrot Seed CO2 Extract.
+For example, my facial oil at the moment is composed of one quarter of an ounce of Rosehip Oil, Evening Primrose Oil, Raspberry Seed Oil and Pomegranate Oil.
+I also add one drop of Sandalwood Essential Oil, one drop of Chamomile Essential Oil and one drop of Carrot Root CO2 Total Extract.
 You must be careful to dilute your Essential Oils or CO2 Extracts very well in a facial oil blend, especially if you have sensitive skin.
 They can be beneficial additions to your oil when they are chosen wisely and used with care.
 Alternatively, essential oils can be extremely irritating or even damaging if not used properly.
 It is worth reading in detail about the benefits and warnings of any essential oil before adding it to your facial formula.
 Aromaweb offers detailed profiles of 90 different essential oils.
 You can also visit FromNatureWithLove.com to view our listing of essential oils along with their individual descriptions.

 Emmy, Thanks for the interesting and informative article.
 I'm going to try some Jojoba with the Rosehip Oil.
 I have sensitive skin and Rosacea, and oils usually make the rosacea worse.
 I'll let you know if the jojoba makes a difference.